aditya-jha/T3JS-QUnit-setup/README.md

 ## Usage
    `grunt watch` if you want to automatically run tests when you make changes in some file
    `grunt qunit` if you want to run tests manually
-   Navigate to index.html file in browser if you want to have a visual feel
+   Navigate to index.html file, in tests/, in browser if you want to have a visual feel